chipbaber/apex_textdemo/classic_cell_formatting.md

 # Example Jquery for customizing a single cell inside a Classic Report

+Please reference this youtube video for a more detailed explanation of the sample code below. [https://youtu.be/Auw5SoW9TXA](https://youtu.be/Auw5SoW9TXA)

 - Create a dynamic action on the classic report.
 Set the following attributes

 ![](assets/classic_cell_formatting-64643eb8.png)